Name | traval JSON |

 1. Define error detection algorithm(s).

-2. Load data, i.e. raw timeseries data and optionally timeseries representing the "truth" to see how well the algorithms perform.
+2. Load data, i.e. raw time series data and optionally time series representing the

-3. Initialize Detector objects and apply algorithms to timeseries.
+3. Initialize Detector objects and apply algorithms to time series.

 4. Store and analyze the results.